Oriented to Love: A Dialogue about Sexual and Gender Diversity in the Church

 Twelve participants will be selected from among the applications we receive, and all applicants will be notified of their status no later than July 15, 2019, so that selected applicants can make their travel plans.

 July 25-27, 2019: Chicago, IL (group now closed)

-February 28-March 1, 2020: Atlanta, GA, People of Color-only dialogue* (application deadline November 28, 2019).
+February 28-March 1, 2020: Atlanta, GA, People of Color-only dialogue* (application deadline November 15, 2019—$100 early-bird discount for any applications received by October 1, if accepted).
 Facilitated by OTL dialogue alum Shae Washington, this dialogue is open to POCs across all genders, sexual orientations, and theological convictions, and will be crafted as a sacred space to honor and celebrate identity, engage in meaningful conversation, and deepen understanding.

 *As with any diverse group that seeks to deal honestly and vulnerably with difference, OTL dialogues provide opportunities to examine the cost of marginalization and the responsibility that privilege brings (in the context of LGBTQ+ and straight/cisgender persons).
 We wondered what would happen if we gave people of color a space away from the white gaze, a space where they could deal with their differences in theology, sexual orientation and gender identity without also having to deal with racial power imbalances.
 This is why we are piloting a POC-only dialogue.
 Our hope is to continue to host groups that are diverse in every way (including race), but we recognize that for some people of color, a space where racial privilege is not so prominent will provide them with the best atmosphere in which to deal with other differences.